Try on Facelift Solutions

 What does the cost of a facelift include?

 We’ve covered the variables and we’ve looked at the different types of procedures, but you may still be wondering what the price of a facelift truly includes.
-The 2019 average cost of $7,467 did not include the various additional fees we’ve been discussing.
+The 2020 estimated average cost between $7,400 - $8,000 did not include the various additional fees we’ve been discussing.
 Are you confused?
 Fear not, we’ll clarify.

 The cost of the time the surgeon spends performing the actual procedure is most often what gets quoted as the ‘average cost’ or ‘surgeon’s fee.’
 The following is not an exact comparison, but think of it as the hourly rate of your provider.
 Also keep in mind that your provider has their own business-related expenses, like rent for office space, payroll for staff, professional insurance, and office/medical supplies, in addition to their personal salary.